muratk3n/thirdwave/en/README.md

 a way out / the solution (there is certain magic in electoral representative structure as a result of elections) but mainstream is too set in their ways.

 ---

+I'd like to see second, third seasons for shows like *Incorporated*, *Terra Nova*.
+Too bad they were discontinued.
+So was Trek OS at one time BTW.

+---